serilog/serilog-expressions/README.md

  * `@l` - the event's level, as a `LogEventLevel`
  * `@x` - the exception associated with the event, if any, as an `Exception`
  * `@p` - a dictionary containing all first-class properties; this supports properties with non-identifier names, for example `@p['snake-case-name']`
+ * `@i` - event id; a 32-bit numeric hash of the event's message template
+ * `@r` - renderings; if any tokens in the message template include .NET-specific formatting, an array of rendered values for each such token

+The built-in properties mirror those available in the CLEF format.

 ### Literals